I-DEEL: Inter-Disciplinary Ecology and Evolution Lab

 Past Work / Education

 I used to study too hard during my days in Japan and I burnt out and wanted to escape.
-Then, New Zealand seemed to be a good place to chill out.
+Then, New Zealand seemed to be a great place; they have penguins!
 Subsequently, I was very fortunate to do my BSc degree with Honours in Psychology and Biology at the University of Waikato, Hamilton, NZ under the supervision of Prof Joe Waas (Biological Sciences) and Prof Mary Foster (Psychology).
 Joe basically taught me how to write in English (before that I was only able to write in Japanese).
 During my honour’s time, I did several projects: 1) kin recognition in little penguins on Tiritiri Matagi Island, 2) testing a hormonal assay with Adelie penguins in Antarctica, and 3) studying memory of chickens in a happy lab.
 Then, I went to the UK to do a PhD at the University of Sheffield under the supervision of Prof Ben Hatchwell and Prof Terry Burke (the best supervisor team for a PhD).
 For my PhD, I have been studying parental care in relation to male ornamentation (the badge of status) in house sparrows on Lundy Island.
 I carried on working with Lundy sparrows for a year as a postdoc.
 Then NZ claimed me back in 2008.
 After 7 years at the University of Otago, I am now at the Evolution & Ecology Research Centre (E&ERC) and the School of Biological, Earth and Environmental Sciences (BEES) at the UNSW, Sydney.

 Current Research / Work